ringcentral/vscode-openapi-linter/README.md

 ![](./images/screenshot-1.png)

-It will lint yaml files which start with "openapi:".
+It will lint YAML files which start with "openapi:".
+By default, it doesn't lint JSON files.
+You may change the `openApiLinter.validateFiles` settings to enable JSON support.

 It is powered by [Spectral](https://stoplight.io/open-source/spectral/).
 You can specify a custom ruleset file by adding